KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/02-POX_Core_Object/README.md

 You can put your Python code wherever you like, as long as POX can find it.
 One of the top-level directories in POX is called "ext".
 Indeed, POX automatically adds “ext” folder to the Python search path.

-Each component must define a launch function: it is a function that POX calls to tell the component to initialize itself and it specifies how command line arguments are passed to the component.

 The POX core object is a rendezvous between components:
 * no need of import statements
 * components register themselves on the core object
 * other components will query the core object

+It can be convenient for a component to "register" an API-providing object on the core object.
+You can use core.register( ) or core.registerNew( ).

 The following command is used to import the core object: ```from pox.core import core```.

-It can be convenient for a component to "register" an API-providing object on the core object.
-There are two ways to register a component:
-* core.register( )
-* core.registerNew( )

 ## Lab